The Hybrid Garden

 Rough plan of the hybrid garden as of June 2025

-However, that does mean what I have tried is likely to be within reach and possible by many others who don’t have access to loads of money to spend.
-I must admit it would be interesting to see how much if at I would change my approach to creating the hybrid garden.
-Possibly not much, just speed things up a bit or maybe add a specific water feature I’ve always fancied having..
+However, it does mean that what I have tried is likely to be within reach and possible by many others who don’t have access to loads of money to spend.
+It remains to be seen what could be envisaged and done on a much bigger budget.
+I must admit it would be interesting to see what would change in my approach to creating the hybrid garden.
+Possibly not much, just speed things up a bit or maybe add a water feature or two I’ve always fancied having 🙂

 Would I be happy to design other gardens?
 I’m always up for the challenge.